KhronosGroup/glTF/specification/README.md

 ## Naming

-glTF uses [camel case](http://en.wikipedia.org/wiki/CamelCase) `likeThis`.
+glTF uses [camel case](http://en.wikipedia.org/wiki/CamelCase) `likeThis` for the most part.
 Camel case is a common naming convention in JSON and WebGL.
+The exception is when a name is meant to match the GL name exactly, for example, `VERTEX_SHADER` and `FRAGMENT_SHADER`.

 ## Angles